You’ve just been hacked. Now what? A hack is never 100% preventable, but you can still be 100% prepared by having a plan in place.

 Keep Logs & Records

-Most of what actually is involved following a hack may be less glamorous than spy films and thrillers indicate.
+Most of what actually is involved following a hack and preparing your cyber response plan may be less glamorous than spy films and thrillers indicate.
 However, record-keeping can have unforeseen significance and impact.
 With adrenaline and anxiety high following a data breach, the written records of companies serve law enforcement much better than scattered recollections.

 Businesses should be sure to record: